JetBrains/kotlin/GRADLE_PLUGIN.md

 ## Building for different targets

 All the artifacts declared in a project may be built for different targets.
 By default they are built only for `host` target i.e. a computer used for building.
-One may change the target list using the `konan.targets` project extension:
+One may change the default  target list using the `konan.targets` project extension:

     konan.targets = [ 'linux', 'android_arm64', 'android_arm32' ]

+One may specify a custom target set for each particular artifact using `targets` parameter of an artifact declaration:

+    konan.targets = [ 'linux', 'android_arm64' ]

+    konanArtifacts {
+        // This artifact has no custom targets and will be built
+        // for all the default ones: 'linux', 'android_arm64' program('foo') { /* ... */ }

+        // This artifact will be built only for Linux and Wasm32 program('bar', targets: ['linux', 'wasm32']) { /* ... */ }

+        // An Objective-C framework cannot be built for Linux and Wasm32 thus
+        // these targets will be skipped and the artifact will be built only for iOS framework('baz', targets: [ 'linux', 'wasm32', 'iphone' ]) { /* ... */ }
+    }

 The plugin creates tasks to compile each artifact for all targets supported by current host and declared in the `konan.targets` list.
 One may perform additional configuration for a target using `target` method of an artifact configuration block: